rajendranraja/SPARQLtoPIG/README.md

 SPARQLtoPIG
 ===========

-This application converts given SPARQL query to Pig Latin query.
-The idea is to use Apache Hadoop to store the RDF data, then use generated Pig Latin query to retrieve results.
+This application converts given SPARQL query to Apache Pig query.
+The idea is to store the RDF data in HDFS, then use the generated Apache Pig query to retrieve the records.